 You may have heard of the term “rapid detox” or “ultra-rapid detoxification.”
 This technique was developed in the 1980s to treat people struggling with opiate addiction.
-Because of the rapid nature of the process, it can cause major shock to a patient’s system.
-It can entail placing a patient under general anesthesia and administering Naltrexone (opiate blocker).
+Because of the rapid nature of the process, it can cause major shock to a client’s system.
+It can entail placing a client under general anesthesia and administering Naltrexone (opiate blocker).

 Many believe the procedure is risky, and opt for traditional detoxification instead.
 Naltrexone is in the same class of opiate antagonists as Naloxone, which can be used in emergency situations to reverse the effects of an opiate / heroin overdose.